evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports only controlling one shared zone for the whole car.
+- **1-zone climate system:** Supports only controlling one shared zone for the whole car.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort
+## Comfort features

-MG Cyberster AWD Long Range has several features to make your life as a driver or passenger more comfortable.
+The MG Cyberster AWD Long Range includes several features to enhance comfort and convenience:

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}